syncfusion-content/flutter-docs/Flutter/calendar/right-to-left.md

 ---

 # Right to left (RTL) in Flutter Event Calendar (SfCalendar)

-Event calendar support Right to left rendering, all the calendar elements rendering direction will be changed.
+Event calendar supports Right to left rendering and all the calendar elements rendering direction will be changed.

 ## RTL rendering ways
 Right to left rendering can be switched in the following ways:

 ### Wrapping the SfCalendar with Directionality widget
 `SfCalendar` supports changing the layout direction of the widget in the right-to-left direction by using the `Directionality` widget and set the `textDirection` property as [TextDirection.rtl](https://api.flutter.dev/flutter/dart-ui/TextDirection-class.html).

 {% tabs %}
 {% highlight Dart %}